Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 #### Pinephone specific

-13. Phone calls; Some minor electrical noise is a minor annoyance (I mostly use 4G).
+13. Phone calls; Some minor electrical noise is annoying (but usable), I mostly use 4G calls.
 Recommended to use headphones: Speaker phone is garbage (echo!), regular call is OK but can echo a lot too (!), headphones works well.
 14. ~~on low and moderate brightness settings, screen blinks and can even be completely black!
 Due to low battery?
 Random?~~ \
 **Fixed:** This has not happened again on rev 1.2?
 15. ~~**What?!** wifi hw switch doesn't work when device is already on (i.e. wifi is always "on").~~ (mentioned more below) \
 **Comment:** Seemingly only on rev 1.1 and not 1.2, but I do not trust it!
 17. **VERY ANNOYING!** Screen sometimes blank (and/or more rarely applications are gone when trying to wake it).
 Sound still works.
 18. **ANNOYING** Like 50% of the time, the camera is not discovered and need to reboot. (_Could not open /dev/video2: No such device or address_)
+19. You can use the phone as a desktop computer (HDMI screen, USB peripherals etc.) via USB-C dock, but.. \
+**i)** It is amazingly slow in 1440p, completely unusable really. \
+**Partial answer:** it is **supposedly better in GTK4:** someone said that Phosh uses GTK3, so use e.g. sxmo (GTK4) to utilize hw acc in UI components. \
-19. USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices.
-Yes you can use the phone as a computer (HDMI screen, USB peripherals etc.).
-Although it is amazingly slow in 1440p.
-However, the clear bug here is that sometimes USB-C stops working and I needed to reboot and remove battery. ~~Is this related to using the attachable Pine keyboard?~~ To reproduce; connect USB periherals, disconnect and then reconnect the cable - in these cases usb seems to stop working until reboot (removal of battery necessary or coincidence?).
-I think the problem is the same regardless if Pine keyboard is attached or not.
+**ii)** USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices.
+Specifically, USB-C stopped working and I needed to reboot and remove battery.
+To reproduce; connect USB periherals, disconnect and then reconnect the cable - in these cases usb seems to stop working until reboot (removal of battery necessary or coincidence?). \
+**TODO check if this is only when Pine Keyboard is attached as this is known issue (?)**.
-20. Somewhat often, GPS does not work at all.
+21. Somewhat often (<=50%), GPS does not work at all.
 When it does work it has low accuracy (mentioned later).

 #### Pinephone Keyboard specific